 The leasehold Reform, Housing and Urban Development Act 1993, gives the leaseholder, also known as the tenant or lessee, the right to extend their lease by a further 90 years.
-Flats with shorter leases can be significantly less valuable, difficult to sell and harder to secure a mortgage against.
-It is especially important for leaseholders to think about extending their leasehold when the unexpired lease term is approaching 80 years.
+Flats with shorter leases can be significantly less valuable, difficult to sell and harder to secure mortgage finance.
+It is especially important for leaseholders to think about extending their leasehold when the unexpired lease term is approaching 80 years as the costs involved begin to esculate.

 Key things for leaseholders to consider